-At this point the method requires the calculation of volatile solid (VS) production, which is based on the average production of slurry and solid manure and the factors proposed by Husted: 47 g VS/kg (slurry) and 142 g VS/kg (solid manure) (Husted, 1994; CRPA, 2006[a]).
+The calculation of volatile solid (VS) production is based on the average production of slurry and solid manure and the factors proposed by Husted: 47 g VS/kg (slurry) and 142 g VS/kg (solid manure) (Husted, 1994; CRPA, 2006[a]).

-In order to correlate CH_4 emission production and volatile solid (VS) production, a specific conversion factor was estimated as the ratio between methane emissions and VS production.
+In order to correlate CH4 emission production and volatile solid (VS) production, a specific conversion factor was estimated as the ratio between methane emissions and VS production.
 Later, these specific conversion factor are used for the simplified methodology (Method 2).
 The specific conversion factor values for slurry and solid manure are 15.32 g CH4/kg VS and 4.80 g CH4/kg VS, respectively.